dotnet/corefx/Documentation/project-docs/dogfooding.md

 ```
 Now your publication directory should contain your local built CoreFx binaries.

+#### 3 - Consuming subsequent code changes by overwriting the binary (Alternative 1)

+To apply changes you subsequently make in your source tree, it's usually easiest to just overwrite the binary in the publish folder.
+Build the assembly containing your change as normal, then overwrite the assembly in your publish folder and running the app will pick up that binary.
+This relies on the fact that all the other binaries still match what is in your bin folder so everything works together.

-#### 3 - Consuming updated packages
+#### 3 - Consuming subsequent code changes by rebuilding the package (Alternative 2)

+This is more cumbersome than just overwriting the binaries, but is more correct.

-One possible problem with the technique above is that Nuget assumes that distinct builds have distinct version numbers.
+First note that Nuget assumes that distinct builds have distinct version numbers.
 Thus if you modify the source and create a new NuGet package you must give it a new version number and use that in your
 application's project.
 Otherwise the dotnet.exe tool will assume that the existing version is fine and you
 won't get the updated bits.
 This is what the Minor Build number is all about.
 By default it is 0, but you can